 - So Violet has suddenly gotten important enough to have an audience with the princess!
 My mind was screaming “why the hell would you let Violet?!” before I realized that much time has elapsed in the story since the last episode.

 - So Princess Charlotte has a stuffed dog too!
 I guess fourteen-year-olds in this country are still attached to stuffed animals?
 Not like I have a right to laugh at them though.
 I was really attached to my stuffies until basically that age, and still can’t bear to throw them away… I think this little clue encourages us to connect Charlotte with Violet though, or rather, Violet with the childish selfishness of Charlotte.
-Perhaps we’re meant to be reminded that Violet is only fourteen (I know, surprising, right?), but she has already gone through such damage that she can’t even have a lively personality like Charlotte.
+Perhaps we’re meant to be reminded that Violet is only fourteen (I know, surprising, right?), but she has already suffered such irreversible damage that she can’t never have a lively personality like Charlotte.

 - Our girl Violet is finally learning.
 Although she’s not necessarily right here, she’s finally beginning to interpret people’s expressions and actions now.
 It’s good to see.

 - I laughed a bit at this scene.
-It’s been so long since I’ve seen such a generic royal couple – a princess who’s actually a himedere and a prince straight out of Snow White or something.
+It’s been so long since I’ve seen such a generic royal couple–a princess who’s actually a himedere and a prince straight out of Snow White or something.
 I think we all need our generic fairy tale romance though, so I was happy to ship them.

 - Prince Damian is so…dating sim.
 It’s almost like KyoAni plagiarized him from some crappy mobile otome game – I’ve definitely seen a character exactly like this in one of those!
 Enough…I should stop making fun of him.
 He’s very husbando material and Charlotte is probably going to have a good life as his queen.